-On 26 August 2015 the Equality and Human Rights Commission (EHRC) published specific guidance for the television broadcasting industry
+On 26 August 2015 the Equality and Human Rights Commission (EHRC) published specific guidance for the television broadcasting industry on positive discrimination, Thinking Outside the Box.

 This publication provides information on what action can lawfully be taken to increase diversity in the industry, and aims to tackle some of the misunderstandings about what equality law prohibits and permits.